2019

 Health and Safety Executive

-Concerns summary A critical lack of published Health and Safety Executive guidelines for mechanics working with Heavy Goods Vehicle air suspensions exists.
+Concerns summary (AI summary) A critical lack of published Health and Safety Executive guidelines for mechanics working with Heavy Goods Vehicle air suspensions exists.
 This absence means workers lack essential guidance on risks and safety strategies.

 Ellie Long